oroinc/documentation/user_guide/workflow_management.rst

 .. image:: ./img/workflow_management/workflow_edit_transition_info.png

-"Info" tab shows and allows to modify transition name, steps where is comes from and where it lead to, view form type, warning message, and alto transition button icon and style.
+"Info" tab shows and allows to modify transition name, steps where is comes from and where it lead to, view form type, warning message, and also transition button icon and style.

 Transition name is simply text identifier for user interface.